CenterforCyberIntelligence/AICI-Framework/CTI-AI-6.md

 7. **Integrate Red Teaming into Model Lifecycle**
     Require that red team evaluations be conducted prior to production use, after significant model updates, and on a recurring basis determined by the organization's risk appetite.

+8. **Integration with Threat Modeling**
+    Incorporate GenAI capabilities and limitations into threat modeling processes, ensuring intelligence analysts understand both the benefits and constraints when developing threat scenarios.
+Document how GenAI outputs should be incorporated into different threat modeling methodologies.
+Define verification steps for GenAI-generated threat scenarios before inclusion in risk assessments.

 ---